 Two unlucky breeds on this list (the Bulldog and Dachshund) are prone to the condition keratoconjunctivits sicca (or dry eye), and two breeds are also over represented in the “bad back” category (Dachshund and Beagle).
 The Yorkshire Terrier hasn’t been mentioned yet, but don’t worry – it’s not off the hook for heritable conditions.
 Yorkies are prone to liver shunts, undescended testicles and patellar luxation.

 Of course, most of the individual dogs in a particular breed are healthy dogs.
 But knowing what MAY be in store for you will only help you be more prepared in the face of illness.
 Knowing that your dog may be prone to develop a condition and knowing the symptoms will keep you ahead of the eight ball in terms of both diagnosis and treatment.
-For added protection, you can protect your cat or dog with a veterinary pet insurance policy from Petplan that covers all congenital and hereditary conditions.
+For added protection, you can protect your cat or dog with a veterinary pet insurance policy from Petplan that covers all hereditary conditions.
 Visit GoPetplan.com to do a pet insurance comparison and get free pet insurance quotes for your best friends today!